adlnet/xAPI-Spec/xAPI.md

 are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in Statements becoming available for retrieval.

+* If the attachment property of a GET statement is used and is set to "true", the LRS MUST use the multipart response format and include all attachments as described in <a href="#attachments">4.1.11.

+* If the attachment property of a GET statement is used and is set to "false", the LRS MUST NOT include attachment raw data and MUST report application/json.

 <a name="queryStatementRef" />